MAAARKIN/unico/README.md

 # Visualize the logs

+Follow this steps to get logs from application

-Access the kibana at http://0.0.0.0:5601/app/management/kibana/indexPatterns
+- Access the kibana at http://0.0.0.0:5601/app/management/kibana/indexPatterns

-click on Create index pattern
+- click on Create index pattern

-write 'fluentd-*' at Index pattern name, click on next step
+- Write 'fluentd-*' at Index pattern name and click on next step.

-Select @timestamp to time field and Create index pattern
+- Select @timestamp to time field and Create index pattern

-Access http://0.0.0.0:5601/app/discover to check all logs from application
+- Access http://0.0.0.0:5601/app/discover to check all logs from application